Procurement of art works and services in public or international organizations

 First hint: Forget About Price.
 Price cannot be a criterion in such tenders, you cannot compare price of rental of Van Gogh’s painting (orange) to a price of rental of Klimt’s painting (apple).
 And you will never see two identical fruits in those tenders.
 Therefore, monetary comparison should be forgotten.
 We know there are procurement laws or procurement manuals that still consider price as one and only evaluation criteria.
 Sooner or later those rules should be modified and brought to best international standards (if public wants to see best exhibitions or great concerts more often).

 Second hint: Reveal Your Budget.
 Since your purchase has an approved and limited budget, you better inform invited vendors about that.
 Unlike any other tender you organize, this is the case when you need to reveal your available budget.
 It is better to inform the market about the budget, so the market can consider relevant discounts and make valid offers.
-If you do not reveal your budget in this case, there is a risk of having no exhibition or no concert at all, due to possible high prices of the received offers.
+If you do not reveal your budget in this case, there is a risk of having no exhibition or no concert due to possible high prices of the received offers.
 Since paintings (the same applies to music) are unique, no other competitor museum can dump the price, because no other competitor has the same painting.
 However, museums can artificially increase the price.
-The museums are unique and have no competition, and you never told them about any monetary limits, so why not to increase the price?
+Museums are unique and they have no competition.
+If you never tell them about any monetary limits, why should not they increase the price?
 Informing the invitees about your available budget can drastically decrease the price.
 So, there is no harm in revealing the budget in these tenders.

 Third hint: Engage Your Colleagues.
 Evaluate offers with a large group of colleagues.
 Vote, if necessary.
 Involve an expert, who organizes exhibitions, concerts, events like the one you procure.
 Just like in any other tender, there are numerous hidden technical stones and questions where experts know best.
 For example: who pays for insurance? what type of insurance is needed? is delivery included in price?
-Or, in case of a concert, open air or hall? what if it rains during an open-air concert? can tickets be returned and how? etc. We generally advise to consider engaging an expert at the very early stage.
-Procurement officers cannot be experts of everything they procure.
+Or, in case of a concert, open air or hall? what if it rains during an open-air concert? can tickets be returned and how? etc. We generally advise to consider engaging an expert from the moment you decided to organize anything.
+Procurement officers cannot be and should not be experts of everything they procure.

 Use art of procurement for procurement of art and advocate for your organization's goals with excellence and style.